Reducing Infant Mortality

 "I'm confident the dedicated experts on this task force can identify some concrete ways to start bringing those numbers down, and I'm looking forward to working with them."

 Experts from the private and public sector to include doctors, nurses, and health policy experts were brought together to find solutions to this important problem.
-For more information about the task force, its members, and a link to presentations from previous meetings.
+Find out more about the task force, its members, and a link to presentations from previous meetings.